carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 > b) Prokka can find all kinds of protein coding sequences, not just the ones that have been identified or cataloged in a database.
 > c) Prokka identifies tRNA genes, but doesn't mention the anticodon located on the tRNAs.
 > d) Prokka doesn't provide the positions in which a feature starts or ends.
+> e) The coding sequences are identified with the CDS acronym in the `FEATURES` section of each `LOCUS`.
 >
 >> ## Solution
 >>